-Whether it be over the open ocean or the harbour, there are locations in and around Halifax that provide sunrise views worth waking up early for.
+Whether it’s over the open ocean or across the harbour, there are plenty of locations in and around Halifax that provide sunrise views worth waking up early for.

-- Old Town Clock, Halifax Citadel National Historic Site
+1 – Old Town Clock, Halifax Citadel National Historic Site

 Take a seat next to one of Halifax’s most recognizable landmarks in the historic core of the city, the Old Town Clock, also sometimes called the Town Clock or Citadel Clock Tower.
 Here you’ll sit overlooking the city atop Citadel Hill, look across the harbor and slightly to your right.
 Here you’ll one of the best seats in Halifax enjoy the sun coming up.

 Directions: Beginning from the Halifax Waterfront, head uphill on any street towards Brunswick Street, you’ll see the Old Town Clock on Halifax Citadel National Historic Site.